Igor Makarov (businessman): Recognition

+Philanthropy

 Makarov has created the charitable Makarov Foundation to support children's welfare and people with autism and other developmental disabilities.
 Makarov, through his foundation, has given a grant to build the Mount Sinai Adult Autism Clinic, supported the Best Buddies International’s annual Hublot Best Buddies Challenge: Miami and the annual Tour de Broward 2020, which raised more than $700,000 for the Joe DiMaggio Children's Hospital.

-In addition, Makarov also donated money to the Flight of Hope Project to save the population of Siberian cranes.
+In addition, Makarov is a patron of Louvre Abu Dhabi.